needle-tools/needle-engine-support/documentation/html.md

 ### Vite, Vue, React, Svelte, React Three Fiber...

 Needle Engine is unoponiated about the choice of framework.
-The default template only uses vite as bundler.
-Adding vue to that is easy (see the [vite docs](https://vitejs.dev)), we also provide an (experimental) react-three-fiber template and there should be nothing stopping your from using simpler or more complex frameworks.
+Our default template uses the popular [vite](https://vitejs.dev) as bundler.
+From there, you can add vue, svelte, nuxt, react, react-three-fiber or other frameworks, and we have samples for a lot of them.
+You can also integrate other bundlers, or use none at all – just plain HTML and Javascript.

 Here's some example tech stacks that are possible and that we use Needle Engine with:

-- **Vite + HTML** — It is what our default template uses
+- **Vite + HTML** — This is what our default template uses!

 - **Vite + Vue** — This is what the [Needle Tools](https://needle.tools) website uses!.
 Find a sample to download [here](https://github.com/needle-tools/needle-engine-samples).
 - **Vite + Svelte**